francdoc/keyval-store/README.md

 # keyval-store
-A simple key-value store implementation in C.
+A basic key-value store implementation in C.